-- 1. The City of Stockton, its Mayor, Council, officers, representatives, agents, employees and volunteers are to be covered as additional insureds on the CGL and AL policy with respect to liability arising out of with respect to liability arising out of work or operations performed by or on behalf of the Contractor including materials, parts, or equipment furnished in connection with such work or operations and automobiles owned, leased, hired, or borrowed by or on behalf of the Contractor.
-General liability coverage can be provided in the form of an endorsement to the Contractor's insurance (at least as broad as ISO Form CG 20 10 11 85 or both CG 20 10 and CG 20 37 forms if later revisions used). - 2.
-For any claims related to this contract, the Contractor's insurance coverage shall be endorsed as primary insurance as respects the City of Stockton, its Mayor, Council, officers, representatives, agents, employees and volunteers.
-Any insurance or self-insurance maintained by the City of Stockton, its Mayor, Council, officers, representatives, agents, employees and volunteers shall be excess of the Contractor's insurance and shall not contribute with it.
-The City of Stockton does not accept endorsements limiting the Contractor's insurance coverage to the sole negligence of the Named Insured. - 3.
-Each insurance policy required by this clause shall provide that coverage shall not be canceled, except with notice to the City of Stockton.
+The City of Stockton, its Mayor, Council, officers, representatives, agents, employees and volunteers are to be covered as additional insureds on the CGL and AL policy with respect to liability arising out of work or operations performed by or on behalf of the Contractor including materials, parts, or equipment furnished in connection with such work or operations.
+General liability coverage can be provided in the form of an endorsement to the Contractor's insurance (at least as broad as ISO Form CG 20 10 11 85 or if not available, through the addition of both CG 20 10 and CG 20 37 if a later edition is used).